 Alveolar Onlay Grafts

-Damage to the jawbone can be caused in areas where there are missing teeth.
+Damage to the jawbone can occur in areas where there are missing teeth.
 The jawbone can deteriorate and change the facial structure and make it unsuitable for a dental implant.
-Today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.
+Luckily, today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.

-When a dentist extracts a tooth, the procedure leaves behind a small hole where the tooth once was.
-This socket can be very sensitive at first, which is why your dentist may recommend socket preservation to go along with your extraction.
+When a tooth is extracted, the procedure leaves behind a small hole where the tooth once was.
+This socket can be very sensitive at first, which is why your provider may recommend socket preservation to go along with your extraction.

 Wisdom Teeth Removal

 Oral health care providers recommend removing wisdom teeth before they become a more difficult and painful problem -- and to avoid a more complicated surgery.
 Whether your wisdom teeth have emerged or not, we offer a variety of sedation types to meet any need and ensure that your experience is comfortable and pain-free.